great-expectations/great_expectations/docs/docusaurus/docs/core/validate_data/checkpoints/manage_checkpoints.md

 import StepRequestADataContext from '../../_core_components/common_steps/_request_a_data_context.md';

-Checkpoints provide the ability to group Validation Definitions and run them together with shared parameters and automated Actions.
+You can use Checkpoints to group Validation Definitions and run them with shared parameters and automated Actions.

-At runtime a Checkpoint can take in dictionaries that filter the Batches in each Validation Definition and modify the parameters of the Expectations that will be validated against them.
-These will apply to every Validation Definition in the Checkpoint.
-Therefore, the Validation Definitions grouped together in a Checkpoint should have Batch Definitions that accept the same criteria for filtering Batches, and the Expectation Suites in each Validation Definition should share a list of valid parameters as well.
+At runtime, a Checkpoint can take in dictionaries that filter the Batches in each Validation Definition and modify the parameters of the Expectations that will be validated against them.
+The parameters apply to every Validation Definition in the Checkpoint.
+Therefore, the Validation Definitions grouped in a Checkpoint should have Batch Definitions that accept the same Batch filtering criteria.
+In addition, the Expectation Suites in each Validation Definition should also share a list of valid parameters.

-After a Checkpoint receives Validation Results from a Validation Definition it will execute a list of Actions.
-These Actions will perform some task based on the validation results that were returned.
-Actions can include things such as updating Data Docs with the new Validation Results or sending alerts when validations fail.
-The Actions list will be executed once for each Validation Definition in a Checkpoint.
+After a Checkpoint receives Validation Results from a Validation Definition, it executes a list of Actions.
+The returned Validation Results determine what task is performed for each Action.
+Actions can include updating Data Docs with the new Validation Results or sending alerts when validations fail.
+The Actions list is executed once for each Validation Definition in a Checkpoint.

-If a Checkpoint's list of Actions is empty the Checkpoint can still be run and its validation results will be saved to the Data Context, but nothing else will automatically be done.
+If the list of Actions for a Checkpoint is empty, the Checkpoint can still run.
+Its validation results are saved to the Data Context, but no tasks are executed.

 ## Create a Checkpoint